slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

   - Similarly, `on_get()` and `on_command()` methods will be called for GET and CMD requests, respectively, if defined.
   - The `run()` method is specific to this example and implements the user loop, including simulating the random walk process and sending out the data.
 - The final block with a `Tasklet` allows running this SlowTask as an independent process — useful for distributed multi-node/multi-process deployments or separate Docker containers.
 (Not used in this example.)
+  - To do this:
+    1. activate venv: `slowdash-activate-venv` (see the Quick Tour section of the SlowDash documentation)
+    2. run it as a usual python script: `python slowtask-randonwalk-service.py`
+  - In a SlowDash container, the script can be directly executed from a Docker compose `command`.

 **Control Interface (`slowtask-control-randomwalk.py`)**
 - Similar to the control-peaches examples, this SlowTask connects user controls in the web interface to Dripline endpoints.